sytsevg/FlowCL/README.md

 The programmer could simply change fcl.GetGPUDevice() to fcl.GetCPUDevice() if they want to use the CPU instead.

-Note:
+Inter operation dependencies are simply declared by setting the argument fo_one.SetDependency(parent operation, index, memory), while the framework handles the data transfer automatically.

+Have a look at the FlowCL application developers documentation fcldocu.pdf for a quick overview of the features.

-Compiler should have C++11 support.
+Tested and works on Windows 7,8 with VS2012 and Linux with GCC 4.7+ Compiler should have C++11 support.
 This is a PRE-ALPHA project, and hasnt been extensively tested, only for proof of conept.

-Tested and works on Windows 7,8 with VS2012 and Linux with GCC 4.7+